How to get anything you want in life – pretty bold statement in that headline, right? Well I think I can back it up.

 Experiment with marketing, with businesses, with routines, with everything.

-The faster you figure out what works and what doesn’t, the sooner you’ll be able to reach your goal of having everything you want in life.
+The faster you figure out what works and what doesn’t, the sooner you’ll be able to reach your goal of having anything you want in life.

 18) Play the Money Game